Academic Editing for University Students, Post-docs and Researchers

-Here is a sample of the kinds of academic editing projects Jenny has been doing lately:
+Here is a sample of the kinds of academic editing projects Jenny did:

 1. Biomass Energy in Rural Northern BC Communities: Background, application, viability and context of biomass energy with rural case studies.